 Today, I want to talk to you about how to enjoy sex as a highly sensitive person.
-If you don't know what a highly sensitive person is then you're in for a treat, because finding out that I was one was a life changing experience.
+If you don’t know what a highly sensitive person is then you’re in for a treat, because finding out that I was one was a life-changing experience.
 I thought I had a generalized anxiety disorder but it turns out that I was a highly sensitive person and just really overwhelmed and overstimulated a lot of the time.

-My story with being highly sensitive
+My story of being highly sensitive

-When I simplify my life; I only do one thing at a time, I spend lots of time in nature, when I have alone time, those things really helped me thrive as a highly sensitive person.
+When I simplify my life; I only do one thing at a time, I spend lots of time in nature, and when I have alone time, those things really helped me thrive as a highly sensitive person.

-You can go and take a self test and figure out if this is you.
+You can go and take a self-test and figure out if this is you.
 Just go to HSperson.com.
-Then you might also think that maybe one of your children is also a highly sensitive person and that's how I came about it.
+Then you might also think that maybe one of your children is also a highly sensitive person and that’s how I came about it.

 I was noticing some similar traits in my daughter that were leaning towards anxiety and I got kind of worried.
 So I did a lot of research and I found this book called The Highly Sensitive Child.
 I read that book for her and then low and behold, it totally transformed everything that I was doing.

 Now you can go take the test but I just want to give you the traits that I always tell my clients and participants when I sense that they might be highly sensitive.
 I’ve gotten really, really good at recognizing them very, very quickly.

 Here’s some of the things that I share.
 It’s your nervous system that is sensitive.
 So you’re sensitive to light and sound and taste.
 You can often walk into a room and know exactly how to make it comfortable for everybody else.
 Turn down the volume, turn down the lights, even emotionally, but it’s more your nervous system that is sensitive and 20% of the population are like this.